guardian/recommendations/npm-packages.md

 }
 ```

-However, this would mean that for any new version of `lib-a` – even a patch – we will need a new _major_ version of `lib-b` (because changes `peerDependencies` are breaking – see above).
+However, this would mean that for any new version of `lib-a` – even a patch – we will need a new _major_ version of `lib-b` (because changes to `peerDependencies` are breaking – see above).

 Therefore, even though it means `lib-b` would no longer be consuming the version of `lib-a` that sits alongside it in the repo, `lib-b` should still consume the earliest version of `lib-a` it can (whether or not that's the workspace version).